MasssiveJuice08/morrowind-modding-with-massivejuice/src/site/notes/00 Projects/Far From the Marsh/Far From the Marsh - Home.md

 A Mages Guild member studying hidden patterns of Mysticism and prophecy has gone missing.
 Explore their cave retreat in Sheogorad for clues about their ultimate fate.
 A quest outline and initial dialogue has been written, but not yet implemented; this will be added in a future update.
 In the meantime, you can expect a pretty cave with the mage's journal and some environmental story-telling.

-You can find ther cave west of Dagon Fel.
+You can find their cave west of Dagon Fel.
 Follow the road west and then north to a river crossing – the cave entrance is on the left.

 <br>
 <br>